-b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?

-California's Global Warming Solutions Act of 2006 (AB32) requires California to reduce its GHG emissions to 1990 levels by 2020.
+Signi ntially ficant pact Sigi M ess Than nificant with Aitigation corporated Less Than Significant Impact No Impact b) Conflict with an applicable plan, policy or regulation adopted for the purpose of redu the emissions of greenhouse gases? icing [ $\boxtimes$ California's Global Warming Solutions Act of 2006 (AB32) requires California to reduce its GHG emissions to 1990 levels by 2020.
 California Air Resource Board (CARB) has identified measures to achieve this goal as set forth in the CARB Scoping Plan.
 The SCAQMD adopted the interim GHG significance threshold for stationary/industrial sources on December 5, 2008 which applies to Projects where the SCAQMD is the lead agency.
 Additionally, the City of Desert Hot Springs has adopted a Climate Action Plan (CAP) to help reduce greenhouse gas emissions or support reduction strategies resulting from development.
 SB 32 adopted in 2016 requires the state to reduce statewide GHG emissions to 40% below 1990 levels by 2030, a reduction target that was first introduced in Executive Order B-30-15.
 The project will reduce its GHG emissions to the maximum extent feasible through energy conservation measures and implementation of the current California Green Building Standards Code in addition to the use of natural light for plant growth and water efficient irrigation for plants and landscape design.
 The project will not interfere with the state's implementation of AB 32 or SB 32.
 As previously indicated, the project would not exceed the 10,000 MTCO2e threshold, therefore the project's GHG emissions would not conflict with plans and policies adopted for the purpose of reducing GHGs emissions.
 Less than significant impacts are expected.
+Mitigation Measures: None VIII.
+HAZARDS AND HAZARDOUS MATERIALS --Would the Project:

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact VIII.
-HAZARDS AND HAZARDOUS MATI ERIALSWou ld the Project: a) Create a significant hazard to the p or the environment through the rou transport, use, or disposal of hazar materials? tine \boxtimes

-The Project site is approximately 1.26 acres of vacant desert land and proposes to construct a medical marijuana facility specifically geared for cultivation.
-Development will consist of a single story building (with mezzanine) totaling approximately 22,218 square feet (SF) in building area.
-Approximately 12,494 SF of total building space will be dedicated to cultivation, 6,690 SF of total building space will be used for cultivation processing, and 1,018 SF will be used for office and administration.
+a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials?
+Discussion: The Project site is approximately 1.26 acres of vacant desert land located south of San Gorgonio Lane between Little Morongo Road and Cabot Road.
+The Project proposes to construct a medical marijuana facility specifically geared for cultivation.
+Development will consist of a two-story building totaling approximately 35,320 square feet (SF) in building area.
+Approximately 23,019 SF of total building space will be dedicated to cultivation, 10,678 SF of total building space will be used for cultivation processing, and 1,623 SF will be used for office and administration.
 The Project will not involve the use or storage of hazardous materials other than organic certified fertilizers and California approved natural pesticides and fungicides.
 These materials will be stored and applied according to manufacturer's instructions to mitigate the potential for incidental release of hazardous materials or explosive reactions.
+The Code of Federal Regulations (CFR Title 40, Part 261) defines hazardous materials based on ignitability, reactivity, corrosivity, and/or toxicity properties.
+The State of California defines hazardous